rintnetwork/front-end/src/content/rey/shard-chains/index.md

 Sharding will eventually let you run ethereum on a personal laptop or phone.
 So more people should be able to participate, or run [clients](/developers/docs/nodes-and-clients/), in a sharded ethereum.
 This will increase security because the more decentralized the network, the smaller the attack surface area.

 With lower hardware requirements, sharding will make it easier to run [clients](/developers/docs/nodes-and-clients/) on your own, without relying on any intermediary services at all.
 And if you can, consider running multiple clients.
 This can help network health by further reducing points of failure.
-[Run an rnt client](/rnt/get-involved/)
+[Run an rey client](/rey/get-involved/)

 <br />

 <InfoBanner isWarning={true}>
-  At first, you'll need to run a mainnet client at the same time as your rnt client. <a href="https://launchpad.ethereum.org" target="_blank">The launchpad</a> will walk you through the hardware requirements and process.
+  At first, you'll need to run a mainnet client at the same time as your rey client. <a href="https://launchpad.ethereum.org" target="_blank">The launchpad</a> will walk you through the hardware requirements and process.
 Alternatively you can use a <a href="/en/developers/docs/apis/backend/#available-libraries">backend API</a>.
 </InfoBanner>

 ## Shard chains version 1: data availability {#data-availability}